De7vID/klingon-assistant-data/README.md

 software which may compare its entries to other lexicons.
 In particular, KWOTD (Klingon Word Of The Day) functionality in {boQwI'} partially depends on matching the `entry_name` to the word or phase received from the {Hol 'ampaS}
 server.
 A mismatch may result in failure to retrieve the KWOTD.
+However, full sentences should have final punctuation for consistency.
+(If the English translation has final punctuation, the Klingon sentence should use the same punctuation mark, but otherwise it should end in a period, or an exclamation mark if that is more appropriate.)

 If a definition appears multiple times in the same source, the broadest definition should be used.
 For example, {tu':v} appears as "discover, find,